tylim88/FirelordJSDoc/docs/design_philosophy.md

 ### Not A Schema Validator

 FirelordJS is not a validator, it is out of the scope of this library.
 If you need a validator, I recommend **[Zod](https://www.npmjs.com/package/zod)**.
-In future I may make a tool to ease the integration of Zod and FirelordJS(admin version).
+Keep in mind that the objective of using validator in front end is user experience, not security.